[Investigation] Cyprus: Russia's EU weak link?

 "What rules are there to protect the integrity of the euro system?", Demetriades asked.

-"In Cyprus, there isn't even parliamentary control [on the CBC appointment], the president just decides - 'this is my guy'," he said.
+"In Cyprus, there isn't even parliamentary control [on the CBC appointment], the president just decides - 'This is my guy'," he said.

 EU democracy